sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 }
 ```

-> **Note:** If you look at the [source code for the standard library `slice::Iter`
+**Note:** If you look at the [source code for the standard library `slice::Iter` type][iter-source],
-> type][iter-source], you'll see that their implementation is much more complicated than ours and
+you'll see that their implementation is much more complicated than ours and that it uses unsafe
-> that it uses unsafe code.
-This is because the standard library needs to support more features
+code.
+This is because the standard library needs to support more features (like [double-ended
-> (like [double-ended iteration]) and achieve maximum performance.
-We're going for something much
+iteration]) and achieve maximum performance.
+We're going for something much simpler and more
-> simpler and more illustrative here.
+illustrative here.
+{: .alert}

 The exact same code, converted to use mutable references does not work:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=6221885c81ffc77055ac991a7573e730))